signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RTPFileSupport"></a>
 ### .rtp and .rtpdump File Support

-mediaMin and mediaTestboth support .rtp and .rtpdump input files.
-Entry is the same as with .pcap or .pcapng files.
+pktlib supports .rtpXXX file formats, which allows user-defined applications, and reference apps mediaMin and mediaTest, to support .rtp and .rtpdump input files (command line entry is the same as with .pcap or .pcapng files).
 Below are mediaMin command line examples using .rtpdump files included in the Rar packages and Docker containers:

     mediaMin -c x86 -i ../pcaps/evs_5900_1_hf0.rtpdump -L -d 0xc11 -r20
     mediaMin -c x86 -i ../pcaps/evs_5900_1_hf1.rtpdump -L -d 0xc11 -r0.5